Main Menu 1

 1879 - 1948

-After graduation in 1901, Robert went to work with Milwaukee architect A.E.
+Upon graduation, Robert went to work with Milwaukee architect A.E.
 Eschweiler, but had moved to Chicago by 1903.
-He worked in an architectural firm there, and married Dublin-born Winifred F. Sweeney (1883-?) in 1904.
-In late 1908, he returned to Manitowoc for several months to operate his father’s firm while the latter was in Europe.
+There he worked for an undisclosed architectural firm, and married Dublin-born Winifred F. Sweeney (1883-?) in 1904.
+In late 1908, he returned to Manitowoc for several months to manage his father’s firm while the latter was in Europe.

-Tegen had sufficient work in Canada to justify opening an office in Vancouver, BC in c.
-1912 which he may have used until as late as 1916.
-Among his international commissions were Vancouver, BC’s St. Paul’s Hospital in 1911-1912 and the 1913 Parish Hall and School for Holy Rosary Roman Catholic Church.
-Tegen had assistance on designing and/or overseeing construction of the hospital from Alfred L. Vezina (c.
-1889 - c.
-1932), who worked at various times as an architect, contractor, and estimator in Portland, OR and locations in northern California.
+Tegen had sufficient work in Canada to justify opening a branch office in Vancouver, BC in c.
+1912; which he may have used until as late as 1916.
+Among his international commissions were Vancouver, BC’s St. Paul’s Hospital (1912); and the Parish Hall and School for Holy Rosary Roman Catholic Church (1913).

 While living in Portland, Tegen was socially and professionally active.
-The newspaper society columns contained mentions of events he and his wife Winifred attended.
-Tegen was an automobile enthusiast, and the media documented his family travel activities, including among the latter a 4,200-mile car trip to Mexico and back.
+The newspaper society columns contained numeous mentions of events he and his wife Winifred attended.
+Tegen was an automobile enthusiast, and the media often documented his family travel activities, including among the latter a 4,200-mile car trip to Mexico and back.
 In 1913, he served on the American Institute of Architects Oregon Chapter’s Interstate Bridge Committee, and in 1918, on the Entertainment and the Ethics and Competition for Public Buildings committees for the same organization.
-Fraternally, he was an Elk, as was his father.

-Tegen remained in Portland until 1919, when records show he sought to become a naturalized citizen, but a San Francisco city directory indicates that he moved south that same year.
-Winifred was living in San Francisco by 1918.
-The 1920 census records them living together there, but they were divorced c.
-1920.
-On the occasion of his second marriage in November, 1921, Tegen listed his residence as Manitowoc, though he and his new wife Pearl M. Huggins Kinney (1880-1948) were married in and then lived in Detroit, MI.
+Tegen remained in Portland until around1919.
+His wife had already moved to San Francisco.
+They divorced in 1920 and Tegen remarried the following November.
+He and his new wife Peral, moved back to Manitowoc, WI and later moved to Detroit, MI.
 By 1930, Tegen had relocated his architectural practice to New York City and was living in Bayside, Queens, New York by 1942.
-For a period of time in the 1940s, he worked for New York City architect Frederick P. Wiedersum.
-Robert F. Tegen died on October 19, 1948.
+Reportedly for a period of time in the 1940s, he worked for New York City architect Frederick P. Wiedersum.
+Tegen passed away in New York on October 19, 1948.

 Bibliography